BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: INTRODUCTION

-Motivated by all of these mentioned above, we introduce a new \textit{branch-and-bound} algorithm combined with backtracking strategy for graph isomorphism problem, called BB-Graph.
-Our algorithm removes the drawbacks mentioned above by conducting the search of candidates for other query nodes locally in the close neighbourhood of the firstly-matched database node.
-The main contributions of this paper are as follows:
+Motivated by all mentioned above, we introduce a new \textit{branch-and-bound} algorithm combined with backtracking strategy for graph isomorphism problem, called BB-Graph.
+Our proposed algorithm removes the drawbacks mentioned above by conducting the search of candidates for other query nodes locally in the close neighbourhood of the firstly-matched database node.
+Therefore, we can summarize the main contributions of our study as follows:

 \begin{enumerate} \item A new subgraph isomorphism algorithm, BB-Graph, is introduced.
-BB-Graph follows a more efficient search strategy than the other existing algorithms while matching graph elements (nodes and relationships) by using \textit{branch-and-bound} technique combined with backtracking: It selects starting node candidates from all across the graph database and then, for each candidate isomorphism region potentially created by the starting node match, it selects the candidates of the other nodes locally by traversing every neighbour node and relationship using branch-and-bound method.
-Later, our algorithm backtracks to check possible relationships and node combinations not handled previously.
+BB-Graph follows a more efficient search strategy than the other existing algorithms while matching graph elements (nodes and relationships) by using \textit{branch-and-bound} technique combined with backtracking: Initially, candidates for the starting query node are selected from all across the graph database using some node properties.
+Then for each candidate, an isomorphism region is potentially created by matching the starting node with that candidate.
+Next, the candidates for the other query nodes are selected locally by traversing every neighbour node and relationship using branch-and-bound method.
+Later, our algorithm backtracks to check possible relationships and node combinations not yet handled.

-\item BB-Graph uses the built-in data structures supplied by Neo4j.
-It does not consume extra memory for large indexing or data storing.
+\item BB-Graph uses the built-in data structures.
+Thus, it does not consume extra memory for large indexing or data storing.

-\item While many of other algorithms are experimented only on undirected graphs with hundreds of thousands of nodes by reading the input from a BLOB file, BB-Graph is tested and evaluated on a very big connected directed graph with almost 70 millions of nodes in addition to two other directed graphs, one with 100 thousands of nodes and the other one with 45 thousands of nodes.
+\item While many of the other algorithms were experimented only on undirected graphs with hundreds of thousands of nodes by reading the input from a BLOB file, BB-Graph has been tested and evaluated on a very big connected directed graph with almost 70 millions of nodes in addition to two other directed graphs, one with 100 thousands of nodes and the other one with 45 thousands of nodes.

-\item A number of experiments done for comparing our algorithm (BB-Graph) with Cypher and GraphQL show that BB-Graph has a better performance than these existing solutions for most of query types. \end{enumerate}
+\item A number of experiments done for comparing our algorithm (BB-Graph) with Cypher and GraphQL show that BB-Graph has a better computational performance than the existing algorithms for most of query types.

 \item The effect of a change in node matching order is illustrated with the experiments done during this study.
 The results show that developing an effective node matching order is definitely a considering issue to increase the performance of a subgraph isomorphism algorithm and our study can definitely guide those who want to work in this topic. \end{enumerate}